JaSamonte/MMS142-GROUPK-2021/docs/third.md

 Many people have adapted and shifted to telecommuting or remote work, moving collaborative documents to online spaces, and meetings to video-conferencing applications.
 Most individuals utilized their spaces at home, and created a location in one of their rooms to be their designated work-place as the pandemic prolonged.

-This did not only affect the corporate industries and its people, but has also impacted physical working spaces, co-working spaces, and other places that used to offer up their venues for rental for the workforce.
+Thus, this did not only affect the corporate industries and its people, but has also impacted physical working spaces, co-working spaces, and other places that used to offer up their venues for rental for the workforce.

 #### Working and Co-Working Spaces Before Pandemic